Key points

 There are many reasons why your eyes may feel fatigued.
 You may see eye fatigue and eye strain used interchangeably, but tired eyes can result from factors outside of eye strain.
 Understanding what may be causing your eyes to feel tired helps identify the right approach to alleviating your symptoms.

-Lifestyle & occupation
+Lifestyle and occupation

 At CorneaCare, we believe that improving eye health starts with assessing your current lifestyle and making small changes that can lead to positive outcomes.
 Factors like lack of sleep and the work you perform at your job and at home can affect how your eyes feel.